kristopherkyle/lael/readme.md

 All linguistic complexity indices were computed by one of two tools that are freely available on [www.linguisticanalysistools.org](https://www.linguisticanalysistools.org), namely [TAALES](https://www.linguisticanalysistools.org/taales.html), and [TAALED](https://www.linguisticanalysistools.org/taaled.html).
 Full descriptions of these tools can be found in the documents on their related pages and in a few [published papers](http://www.kristopherkyle.com/publicationsgrants.html).
 A small (but useful!) sample of these indices are briefly described below.

-To download a spreadsheet that includes the ICNALE 500 metadata and sores for each of the indices, [click here](https://github.com/kristopherkyle/lael/blob/master/data/ICNALE_500_Analyzed.csv.zip?raw=true)
+To download a spreadsheet that includes the ICNALE 500 metadata and sores for each of the indices, [click here](https://github.com/kristopherkyle/lael/blob/master/data/ICNALE_500_Analyzed_2.csv.zip?raw=true)

-To download a very simple R script with the sample analysis, [click here](https://raw.githubusercontent.com/kristopherkyle/lael/master/data/Freq_analysis.r)

 #### Measuring Lexical Sophistication ([TAALES](https://www.linguisticanalysistools.org/taales.html))
 The Tool for the Automatic Analysis of Lexical Sophistication (TAALES) measures over 400 indices related to lexical sophistication (i.e., the relative difficulty of learning and/or using a particular word, see also the related definition of Read (2000)).
 It is our stance that lexical sophistication is a multifaceted construct and should be measured as such (see, e.g., Eguchi & Kyle, under review; Kim, Crossley, & Kyle, 2018, Kyle & Crossley, 2015; Kyle, Crossley, & Berger, 2018, inter alia).
 Below are brief descriptions of indices that represent a few of these facets.